MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/the-testsigning-boot-configuration-option.md

 By default, Windows does not load test-signed kernel-mode drivers.
 To change this behavior and enable test-signed drivers to load, use the boot configuration data editor, BCDEdit.exe, to enable or disable TESTSIGNING, a boot configuration option.
 You must have Administrator rights to enable this option.

 > [!Note]
-> For 64-bit versions of Windows Vista and later versions of Windows, the kernel-mode code signing policy requires that all kernel-mode code have a digital signature.
-However, in most cases, an unsigned driver can be installed and loaded on 32-bit versions of Windows Vista and later versions of Windows.
+> Starting in Windows Vista, the kernel-mode code signing policy requires that all kernel-mode code have a digital signature to load on 64-bit versions of Windows.
+However, in most cases, an unsigned driver can be installed and loaded on 32-bit versions of Windows.
 For more information, see [Driver Signing Policy](kernel-mode-code-signing-policy--windows-vista-and-later-.md).

 ## Administrator rights required